 I see that James Dace and Son’s music shop is being re-opened in Moulsham Street, Chelmsford.
-As James Dace (2) the founder was born in Witham, it seems a good opportunity to write a little about him.
+As James Dace (2) the musician, the founder, was born in Witham, it seems a good opportunity to write a little about him.

-I’ll begin with his father, also James (1), who was born in Writtle.
+I’ll begin with his father, also James, who was born in Writtle.
 When he was 16 he became a bugler with the Witham Rifle Volunteers, who trained locally.
 Usually Volunteers had drummers, but Witham had buglers instead.

-Then in 1816 he (1) became the parish clerk, sexton and organist at St Nicholas church in Witham.
-The church provided him and his wife Mildred with a small cottage in the corner of the churchyard, next to the Woolpack (it’s not there now – see the photo).
+Then in 1816 he became the parish clerk, sexton and organist at St Nicholas church.
+The church officers provided him and his wife Mildred with a small cottage in the corner of the churchyard, next to the Woolpack .

-He was also the gardener, and was said to be “weather wise”.
+The cottage is not there now (see the photo).
+He was also the gardener, and said to be “weather wise”.
 In 1824 he was dismissed from the organist’s post for some reason.
 However, he remained parish clerk and sexton until his death in 1864, aged 77.
 Six people replaced him – four boys to give the responses during services, and two men to do the rest.

-His son, James (2) the musician, was born in the cottage in 1821.
+James (2) the musician, son of James (1) was born in the cottage in 1821.
 He had eleven brothers and sisters though some died.
 In 1840, when he was 19, it was said that “he lives by his profession as a musician”.
 In that year he played the serophene at the opening of the new Congregational church (now URC).
 The serophene was a sort of early harmonium.

 Afterwards, the vicar, Reverend John Bramston “severely lectured the father (1) for allowing his son (2) to enter such a place for such a purpose.”
 There was strong rivalry between Rev Bramston and the Congregationalists.
 Dr Dixon, who recorded the event, called Bramston one ”of these bigots”.